 Unfortunately, adjusting the climate control through the touchscreen is more fiddly than using a conventional set of knobs and dials.
 You do get a pair of on-screen shortcut buttons to help you quickly access the climate control menus at any time, but it’s still not quite as easy to use as in a 5 Series or E-Class.

 Thankfully, the Volvo’s excellent 330W stereo helps make up for the lack of standard smartphone mirroring.
-It’s so good, in fact, that you’d have to be a music superfan to fork out £3,000 for the upgraded 1,400W Bowers & Wilkins system…
+It’s so good, in fact, that you’d have to be a music superfan to fork out for the pricey upgraded 1,400W Bowers & Wilkins system.